danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 By the end of this course, students will be able to:

-- design projects based on principles of user-centered design.
 - develop projects in HTML and CSS, as well as using current frameworks and content management systems.
-- evaluate user experience.
+- work collaboratively on web projects.
+- work with clients to understand their goals.
 - discuss the role of web design and development in relation to current social issues.

 ### Course Organization

 This course involves learning technical skills and also developing perspectives on web publishing.
 Classes will be split between workshop time -- when we learn by doing and work together to create web projects -- and discussions of readings and relevant topics.
+While the course requires minimal reading, you should expect to spend several hours each work working on projects and completing required tutorials.

+### Getting Help

+Many resources are available to you online, and we'll talk in class about how to find good resources.
+Additional assistance is available during designated times in the Media Innovation Lab.
+You can also post a message to Twitter using the class hashtag ___, come to my office hours or email me.

 ### Evaluation

+Project 1 | 15%
+Project 2 | 15%
+Final Project | 25%
+Participation and attendance | 10%

 ### Communication